XRPLF/clio/docs/config-description.md

 - **Required**: True
 - **Type**: string
 - **Default value**: `cassandra`
-- **Constraints**: The value must be one of the following: `cassandra`, `scylladb`.
+- **Constraints**: The value must be one of the following: `cassandra`.
 - **Description**: Specifies the type of database to use for storing and retrieving data needed by the Clio server.
-Supported options are Cassandra and ScyllaDB.
-If you don't provide a value, the Clio server uses ScyllaDB by default.
+Only `Cassandra` is currently allowed.

 ### database.cassandra.contact_points